darknuma/darknuma/README.md

 </p>

 I work on interesting projects:
-- NGX Streaming; Get realtime Nigeria Stock Exchange data for your analysis. (why did i do it, to avoid paying APIS)
+- NGX Streaming; Get realtime (mircro batching actually), Nigeria Stock Exchange data for your analysis. (why did i do it, to avoid paying APIS)
-- Ride Pipeline; Build a resilent real time data pipeline for your ride companying (Modelled after reading Uber white paper)
+- Ride Pipeline (Mocks how Uber does thier processing pipeline); Build a resilent real time data pipeline for your ride companying (Modelled after reading Uber white paper)
-- Food Delivery; Data Lakehouse/Warehouse for Delivery Businesses
+- Food Delivery; Data Lakehouse/Warehouse for Delivery Businesses, in terms of food delivery, I worked on my knowledge from Ride Pipeline to improve more context for this project.
-- Africa DataScrape; Get all the data you need about Africa using my app
+- Africa DataScrape; Get all the data you need about Africa using streamlit app, the goal is kind of simple, scrape, collect data from UN, ECOWAS, and make them readily available on one app, this can help with data extraction, cutting some challenging long processes.